shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

 ### **<span style='color:#686dec'> Metric Evaluation</span>**

-So now that we have obtained our uplift values, we ought to evaluate how well our modeling is.
+So now that we have obtained our **uplift values**, we ought to evaluate how well our modeling is.
 When it comes to uplift modeling problems, we can turn to a metric called **uplift@k**.

 The metric ranges from -1 to 1, where 1 is the best and -1 represents a model that doesnt work.
 A value of 0 is equivalent to a random model.
 Values in the range 0.05 to 1 can be considered as working models.

-The evaluatoon methodology is as follows:
+The evaluation methodology is as follows:

 - We take k objects with the highest uplift values
 - Divide the subset into a contol (t=0) and test (t=1) group
 - Evaluate the average target y for each individually
--
+- Find the difference